 Distances are calculated in a straight line and may not reflect actual travel distance.

 Situated in a truly rural and idyllic spot and yet within walking distance of Fernhurst the property is within the South Downs National Park ideal for both walking and riding.
 The village of Fernhurst offers shops catering for day to day needs, whilst more comprehensive facilities can be found in Haslemere including specialist shops and stores, supermarkets and a mainline station offering a frequent service to London Waterloo in under an hour.
 The A3 can be reached at Hindhead.
 The area is well served with attractive open countryside criss-crossed by miles of foot and bridle paths.
 There are sporting facilities available in Haslemere at The Amarna, The Herons and The Edge.
-There is polo at Cowdray, yachting at Chichester, Horseracing at Goodwood and live theatre at both Guildford and Chichester.
+There is polo at Cowdray, yachting at Chichester, horseracing at Goodwood and live theatre at both Guildford and Chichester.

 The cottage is set behind an attractive old stone wall, approached under a stone arch via a pedestrian gate which leads into the pretty front garden with climbing roses, honeysuckle and several fruit trees The garden is predominantly to the rear of the cottage, mainly laid to lawn with mature and specimen trees and herbaceous borders giving a good deal of privacy and seclusion, and features a trellis and pond with water feature.
 A sun terrace runs across the rear of the property enjoying the bright southerly aspect, ideal for outdoor entertaining.
 There is access down both sides of the cottage, with the garage side also providing a log store and covered walkway.
-In addition, to the rear of the garden is a studio, ideal for a homeworker, benefiting from power and light.
+In addition, to the rear of the garden is a large Summer house, ideal for a homeworker, benefiting from power and light.

 SERVICES: Mains Water and Electricity.
 Private Drainage.
 Oil Fired Central Heating.